 Bed count and bed size should always appear together in the room description.
 That removes guesswork for guests and reduces avoidable complaints at check-in.

-When rollaways make sense
+When rollaway beds make sense

 A hotel rollaway bed gives a property flexibility without turning every room into a permanent multi-bed layout.
 That can be useful for family bookings, occasional extra guests, and rooms where demand changes by season.

-When families search hotels with rollaway beds, they are usually trying to add one more sleeper without booking a second room.
+When families search for hotels with rollaway beds, they are usually trying to add one more sleeper without booking a second room.
 From the hotel side, that only works well if the room still has enough open space to move around once the extra bed is in place.

 The awkward phrase rollaway bed hotel points to a real operating trade-off.
 Rollaways can improve occupancy flexibility, but they also create storage needs, setup time, and more wear on a secondary sleep surface that may not be used every night.